21 Best Zoos in the UK for The Perfect Day Out

 8. Blackpool Zoo, Lancashire

-Are you looking for a zoo-perb day out?
-Well, look no further than Blackpool Zoo!
-This family-friendly zoo is located in one of Britain’s favorite seaside hotspots and promises to be an educational and totally fun day out for everyone.
+This zoo-perb, family-friendly zoo is located in one of Britain’s favorite seaside hotspots and promises to be an educational and totally fun day out for everyone.

 With over 1000 animals from A to Z (literally, Aardvarks to Zebras), Blackpool Zoo is a hidden gem that spans 37 acres of spacious parkland and lakes.

-And get this – kids under 3 get in for free!
+👉 Top tip: kids under 3 get in for free!
 Now that’s a budget-friendly option for families with little tykes.
-But don’t wait too long to visit or the parking lot fills up quicker than you can say “here kitty kitty!”
+But don’t wait too long to visit or the parking lot fills up fast.
 On busy days, make sure to arrive early to get a spot.

 Tickets range from £7.50 to £18.99.
 So grab your wallets and get ready for a wild time!
 With free admission for tiny tots and reasonable rates for everyone else, this place is the perfect zoo for families.